 In 1951, it was decided to enlarge and refurbish the sanctuary.
 During this time of construction, worship services were held in Walter Reed School located on 25th Street at Wickham.
-September 28, 1952 was the first worship service held in the newly renovated sanctuary.
-Because of these renovations, Orcutt Avenue became the first church of the Peninsula to have central air conditioning.
-This service also represented the high water mark in Sunday School attendance with 1,129 members recorded present.
+On September 28, 1952, the first worship service was held in the newly renovated sanctuary.
+Because of these renovations, Orcutt Avenue became the first church on the Peninsula to have central air conditioning.
+This service also represented the highest Sunday School attendance, with 1,129 members recorded present.

 On November 23, 1952, Orcutt Avenue celebrated a Homecoming Service to recognize the Sunday School's 60th Anniversary and the Church's 58th Anniversary.

 In 1957 the "Forward Program of Church Finance" was adopted to aid in budget promotion.
-Additionally, on September 16, 1957, Dr. Tillman died unexpectedly.
+Sadly, on September 16, 1957, Dr. Tillman died unexpectedly.

-March of 1958 represnted a high mark for contacts through the Sunday School church records, which records 2,333 contacts for the month.
+March of 1958 represented a high mark for contacts through the Sunday School church records, which records 2,333 contacts for the month.

 Reverend William P. Milne became our fifteenth Pastor on June 1, 1958.
-In his acceptance letter he wrote, "It is with a sense of total dependence upon God that I comet to be a shepherd of the people of the church."
-It is said that, "to remember Bill Milne is to remember a man who loved people."
+In his acceptance letter he wrote, "It is with a sense of total dependence upon God that I come to be a shepherd of the people of the church."
+It was later said that, "to remember Bill Milne is to remember a man who loved people."
 He truly loved all people!

 During the 1950's and 1960's the Royal Ambassador Program grew strong under the leadership of G. Jack Smith.
 In 1959, this program had on roll over 75 boys.

 The Reverend Bob Estes became the sixteenth Pastor on October 9, 1966.
-In 1967 the church began preparation for relocation.
-All the property between 24th and 25th Streets on Orcutt Avenue was sold to St. John's Church of God in Christ for $161,000.
+In 1967, the church began preparations for relocation.
+All of the property between 24th and 25th Streets on Orcutt Avenue was sold to St. John's Church of God in Christ for $161,000.
 Property for relocation was purchased on Oyster Point Road for $25,000.
 The decision to purchase this property came after serious consideration of another site on Saunders Road.

-November 24, 1968 was the last worship service to be held in the old location.
+The last worship service at the old location was held on November 24, 1968.
 Worship services were held at three different locations during the period between Orcutt Avenue and the relocation to Oyster Point Road.
 These locations were South Morrison Elementary School, Chestnut Memorial United Methodist Church, and the Lakeside Church of God of Prophecy.
-On February 9, 1969 a groundbreaking service was held at our Oyster Point Road location.
+On February 9, 1969, a groundbreaking service was held at our Oyster Point Road location.
 The theme of the day was "Let Us Rise Up and Build".

 Worship began at the new facility on April 12, 1970.
 Effective that date, the name of the church was changed to Orcutt Baptist Church.
-On June 14, 1970 it was dedicated "to preach His Word, to win the lost, to train the saved."
-On August 16, 1970 Revered Estes resigned.
-There were those who felt he was "Our Moses" as he led us through our wilderness experience.
+On June 14, 1970, the church was dedicated "to preach His Word, to win the lost, to train the saved."
+On August 16, 1970, Revered Estes resigned.
+There were those who felt he was "Our Moses", as he led us through our wilderness experience.

 In December 1982, the Church Covenant was placed in all of the church hymnals.
-Don Carter was hired as a part-time minister of music and stayed in this potion until 1988.
+Don Carter was hired as a part-time minister of music and stayed in this position until 1988.

 Bennett Sanford became the full-time Minister of Youth in 1991.
 Dr. Harrell resigned in 1991.
 His ministry of 12 years is the second longest in the church history behind Dr. Stevens.

 On June 1, 1992, Reverend James Doyle began his ministry as our nineteenth Pastor.
-Shortly after his arrival,he initiated an outreach program known as "The Seven Touch Centers."
-In September 1992, he led a team of 22 volunteers (13 were from Orcutt) to assist the people of Homestead, Florida after Hurricane Andrew.
+Shortly after his arrival, he initiated an outreach program known as "The Seven Touch Centers."
+In September 1992, he led a team of 22 volunteers, (13 were from Orcutt) to assist the people of Homestead, Florida after Hurricane Andrew.
 The church spearheaded a community drive to collect supplies.
-This effort resulted in a nine-vehicle convoy that carried 105,000 pounds of food and medical supplies.
+This effort resulted in a nine-vehicle convoy that carried 105,000 pounds of food and medical supplies to Florida.
 A second team went before Christmas to deliver gifts collected by the church.